 Evaluation of individual performance is based on the achievement of established individual objectives that are aligned to key areas of strategic focus and are critical to the achievement of CTC's business strategy.
-Each objective is weighted such that the aggregate is 100% and actual performance is assessed based on these objectives.
-Based on these assessments, each Executive is assigned an individual performance multiplier between 0% and 150%.
+Actual performance is assessed based on these objectives and, based on these assessments, each Executive is assigned an individual performance multiplier of between 0% and 150%.

-While certain measures within individual objectives are quantifiable and a range of outcomes are considered at the beginning of the year, the MRC Committee and the President and CEO do not use a formulaic approach to evaluate individual objectives and do not attach a fixed weighting to each measure used.
-Rather, the MRC Committee and the President and CEO apply their informed judgment as to the relative importance of these measures at their year-end evaluation in order to complete each individual's assessment.
-Where qualitative measures are used, they are defined in as detailed a manner as possible so that there is sufficient information to complete the assessment.
+While certain measures within individual objectives are quantifiable and a range of outcomes are considered at the beginning of the year, the MRC Committee and the President and CEO do not use a formulaic approach to evaluate individual objectives and performance measures.
+The MRC Committee and the President and CEO apply their informed judgment as to the relative importance of these objectives and measures at their year-end evaluation in order to complete each individual's assessment.
+Where qualitative measures are used, specific performance expectations are set out to allow for a rigorous assessment.

-In addition, the MRC Committee and President and CEO place significant emphasis on the results of the Company as a whole.
+In addition, the MRC Committee and the President and CEO place significant emphasis on the results of the Company as a whole.
 As a result, each Executive's contribution to enterprise success will also be a factor in that Executive's final STIP award.
 The sum of individual awards cannot exceed the available pool.

-CTC maintains a Deferred Share Unit Plan pursuant to which Executives, including the President and CEO, may elect to receive DSUs for all or part of their respective STIP awards.
-For more information see Deferred Share Unit Plan for Executives on page 53.
+CTC maintains a Deferred Share Unit Plan pursuant to which Executives, including the President and CEO, may elect to receive all or part of their STIP awards in DSUs.
+For more information see Deferred Share Unit Plan for Executives on page 55.